 If push button shifting is adopted this opens up an interesting option for the single DIN radio slot.
 Without a shift lever conflict (and the original design directly interferes with the radio interface), a head unit with digital display becomes practical.
 In fact, it would even permit a retractable 7″ screen common to several single DIN units like the Pioneer AVH-3300NEX receiver.

-The HVAC controls and rocker switches would need to move up above the screen top, but there is plenty of room to do this.
+The HVAC control and vent would need to move up enough to clear the screen top, but there is plenty of room to do this.
 Retractable head units can be powered by Android or Apple iPhones to provide not only entertainment, but full screen navigation via Google or Apple maps.

 Since the vent will be eliminated (and the slope is inconvenient for cell phones anyway), some interesting possibilities arise.